 HOW WE WORK TOGETHER

-Every Hexidus engagement follows the same five-step process.
+Every Hexidus engagement follows the same four-step process.
 Here's exactly what happens, in what order, and what's expected from you at each point.
 No status meetings.
 No account managers.
 No 40-page onboarding docs.
 Just the work.

-THE FIVE STEPS
+THE FOUR STEPS

 Most agencies treat their process as proprietary.
 Mine is the opposite — I publish it because the process is part of the product.
 If the steps below don't fit how you want to work, we're not a fit, and that's better discovered here than on week four.